AjSat/hqp_l1/README.md

 # Repository with source code for IEEE RA-L/ICRA submission:

 This repository contains the source code for a paper submitted to IEEE RA-L/ICRA and is currently under review.

-Unholy undocumented mess at the moment.
+Code unreadable at the moment.

 Refactoring and documentation coming soon!